atulrautray/flask-app/readme.md

 <or>
 chmod +x deletes.sh
 ```
-* Note- Sometimes kubectl commands give error: "The connection to the server localhost:8080 was refused - did you specify the right host or port?".
+* Note- Sometimes kubectl commands give error: `The connection to the server localhost:8080 was refused - did you specify the right host or port?`.
 This is due to minikube refering to another config file.
 To resolve run this command.
 ```
 unset KUBECONFIG
 ```